-- a) they are supported by appropriate and relevant assessments and documentation in respect of, transport, heritage, archaeology, landscape visual impact, environmental impact, flood impact, ecological mitigation, arboriculture (impact and method) and tree reference and protection. - b) they will not have an adverse impact on the area in relation to views or the character of the surrounding landscape, biodiversity or, in the case of ground mounted solar panels, result in the loss of good quality agricultural land. - c) they would not, in the case of wind turbines result in an unacceptably adverse effect on protected species, including migration routes or sites of biodiversity value;
+a) they are supported by appropriate and relevant assessments and documentation in respect of, transport, heritage, archaeology, landscape visual impact, environmental impact, flood impact, ecological mitigation, arboriculture (impact and method) and tree reference and protection.

-- d) they will not have an adverse effect on statutory or significant historic environment sites, non-designated heritage assets or ridge and furrow; - e) they include measures for the removal of structures and the restoration of sites, should sites become non-operational; and - f) they identify the potential positive effects the proposed renewables development would have on the local environment and community.
+- b) they will not have an adverse impact on the area in relation to views or the character of the surrounding landscape, biodiversity or, in the case of ground mounted solar panels, result in the loss of good quality agricultural land. - c) they would not, in the case of wind turbines result in an unacceptably adverse effect on protected species, including migration routes or sites of biodiversity value; - d) they will not have an adverse effect on statutory or significant historic environment sites, non-designated heritage assets or ridge and furrow e) they provide, in the interests of residential amenity and safety, an appropriate minimum separation between wind turbines over 25m to blade tip and residential properties; - e) they include measures for the removal of structures and the restoration of sites, should sites become non-operational; and - f) they identify the potential positive effects the proposed renewables development would have on the local environment and community.